-Step 2: Choose the right sort of Hosting for Your Site.
+Step 2: Choose the right hosting for WordPress.
 If you are expecting low traffic levels, perhaps a few hundred vists each month, Shared Hosting will be fine.
 For anything above this you should consider a Cloud Server or a Dedicated Server

 Step 3.
 Get WordPress up and running.
 Installing WordPress is fairly simple, it’s a case of uploading files and creating a database.
 You can install WordPress using Softaculous in a few clicks, as long as your host has a plan with Softaculous included.

 Writing Your First Blog post

 It’s really easy to write your first blog post.
 Simply login to WordPress, hover over the Posts link in the left hand menue, and click the Add New link and type away!

 How to Customise WordPress